anshuln/Training-for-the-Future/README.md

 # Training for the Future: A Simple Gradient Interpolation Loss to Generalize Along Time

-Code accompanying the NeurIPS 2021 article `Training for the Future: A Simple Gradient Interpolation Loss to Generalize Along Time`.
+Code accompanying the NeurIPS 2021 article

+> **Training for the Future: A Simple Gradient Interpolation Loss to Generalize Along Time**
+>
+> Anshul Nasery*, Soumyadeep Thakur*, Vihari Piratla, Abir De, Sunita Sarawagi

 This repository contains the training and inference code, as well as codebases for different baselines.

 The code and instructions to run for all models can be found in `src/`.
 The processed datasets should be downloaded to `data/` from [this link](https://drive.google.com/drive/folders/11F7FJYPq0mlL11pSI_FaRKOjqCdmxEnl?usp=sharing)